Climbing in Manikia: The Low-Down on the Unspoiled Greek Paradise

 Climbing in Manikia

 Friction?
 Check!
 Flow?
 Check!
 Uncrowded crags?
 Hell yeah!
-Striking landscapes, silence, authenticity, Greek flavors…climbing in Manikia checks many boxes.
+Striking landscapes, silence, authenticity… climbing in Manikia checks many boxes.
+It is a whole package deal, an immersive experience into an absolute hidden gem I hope will remain just as unspoiled as we’ve found it.

 Manikia in a nutshell